 qStopMotion is a free application for creating stop-motion animation videos.
 Users are able to create stop-motion from pictures imported from a camera or from a hard drive and export the animation to different video formats.
 It’s a free downloadable software package that comes complete with an instruction manual to guide you through the features, tools, and whole process.
 Once you have your idea and storyline, qStopMotion will help you create an ideal stop-motion animation movie.

-StopMotionPro has tools such as camera controls, lip-sync, various special effects, onion skinning, and marker all on an easy to use intuitive interface.
+StopMotionPro has tools such as camera controls, lip-sync, various special effects, onion skinning, and marker all on an easy-to-use intuitive interface.
 Eclipse is the animation program and Lip Sync Pro is a software application for planning (“breaking down”) dialogue for animation.
-There is free trial download and plenty of support video on the website to get you started, then it’s a case of playing around and trying things out.
+There is a free trial download and plenty of support videos on the website to get you started, then it’s a case of playing around and trying things out.
 The paid versions start at $18 per month for eclipse and $50 for lip sync.

 If you’ve seen Shaun the Sheep, you’ve seen DragonFrame stop motion animation software.
-Also used make several full-length motion picture films, including Disney’s Frankenweenie and Laika’s Coraline.
-It’s more for professional than starters, but whoa the hey.
-It includes tools such as step-to-live, auto-toggling, drawing with a virtual grease pencil and onion skinning plus professional production features.
+Also used to make several full-length motion picture films, including Disney’s Frankenweenie and Laika’s Coraline.
+It’s more for professionals than starters, but whoa the hey.
+It includes tools such as step-to-live, auto-toggling, drawing with a virtual grease pencil, and onion skinning plus professional production features.